-34. Representations and Warranties: The term of this Agreement shall commence on the Effective Date and shall remain in effect until the earlier of the Delivery Period or terminated by either Party upon (thirty) 30 days’ prior written notice; provided, however, that such termination shall not affect or excuse the performance of either Party under any provision of this Agreement that by its terms survives any such termination and, provided further, that this Agreement and any other documents executed and delivered hereunder shall remain in effect with respect to the Transaction(s) entered into prior to the effective date of such termination until both Parties have fulfilled all of their obligations with respect to such Transaction(s), or such Transaction(s) that have been terminated under Section 21 of this Agreement.
+34. Term: The term of this Agreement shall commence on the Effective Date and shall remain in effect until the earlier of (a) the end of the Delivery Period or (b) the date terminated by either Party upon (thirty) 30 days’ prior written notice.
+Any termination of this Agreement pursuant to subpart (b) of this Section 34, however, shall cause this Agreement to be liquidated in the manner provided for in Sections 21 through 23 with the following conditions: (1) Neither Party shall be considered the Defaulting Party; (2) The Early Termination Date is 20 days after such notice unless otherwise agreed; (3) Each Party shall calculate a Settlement Amount as of such Early Termination Date and provide same to the other Party; (4) To the extent that the Parties calculate different Settlement Amounts, the Settlement Amount shall be determined based on the arithmetic average of quotations for the relevant period from at least two but not more than five commercially reasonable sources for such information as selected by mutual agreement of the Parties.
+Furthermore, no termination of this Agreement shall affect or excuse the performance of either Party under any provision of this Agreement that by its terms survives any such termination and, provided further, that this Agreement and any other documents executed and delivered hereunder shall remain in effect with respect to the Transaction(s) entered into prior to the effective date of such termination until both Parties have fulfilled all of their obligations with respect to such Transaction(s), or such Transaction(s) that have been terminated under Section 21 of this Agreement.

-35. Representations and Warranties: On the Effective Date and the date of entering into each Transaction, each Party represents and warrants to the other Party that:
+35. Representations and Warranties: On the effective date pursuant to Section 4, each Party represents and warrants to the other Party that:

 (i) it is duly organized, validly existing and in good standing under the laws of the jurisdiction of its formation;